nats-io/nats-site/content/documentation/tutorials/go-install.md

 **Windows**

-- Create a working directory that is not the same as your Go installation, such as `C:\Users\HOME\go`, where HOME is your default directory.
+- Create a working directory that is not the same as your Go installation, for example, `C:\Users\%USERNAME%\go`, where is your default directory.

 - Create the GOPATH environment variable:

 	```
-	GOPATH = C:\Users\HOME\
+	set GOPATH=c:\Users\%USERNAME%\go
 	```

 - Add the GOPATH\bin environment variable to your PATH:

 	```
-	PATH = %GOPATH%bin
+	set PATH=%PATH%;%GOPATH%\bin
 	```

 - Create the required Go directory structure for your source code: